Can ‘Friends With Benefits’ Really Work? 15 Rules for Mess-Free Arrangement

 4. Don’t be lovey dovey

+If you are in a friends with benefits situation, do not act like a couple!
 This might be the golden rule of successful FWB relationships.
 Don’t hold hands.
 Don’t smooch in public.
 Don’t go on dates.
 Don’t practice PDA.
 In general, just don’t be lovey dovey with your sex friend.
-It’s important to keep things in the bedroom so that you don’t start developing feelings for them.
-A lot of people find that it’s actually easiest to minimize the amount of time they spend with the FWB to keep the relationship more casual and low key.
+It’s important to keep things in the bedroom, so that you don’t start developing feelings for them.
+If you start doing couple-y things with your friend with benefits, then you may start to develop feelings for them, even if that’s not your intention.
+It’s only natural to start falling for someone if you spend a lot of time together, especially if you are already being sexually intimate.
+So try to avoid this situation all together.
+A lot of people find that it’s actually easiest to minimize the amount of alone time they spend with the FWB to keep the relationship more casual and low key.
 While you don’t want the relationship to feel transactional, you do want to make sure that it is mostly/entirely about your sexual chemistry and connection.
+If you do want to spend time together outside of the bedroom, it’s a good idea to do so in group settings.
+Group dynamics will keep PDA to a minimum and it will emphasize the FRIENDS aspect of FWB.

 With Relish you can text with a qualified relationship coach for one-to-one advice, take therapist-approved quizzes about communication, conflict, intimacy and more.
 Try our award winning relationship coaching app free for one week!